 Potential Side Effects of Diet Pills

-As with most medications, diet pills have their fair share of risks and side effects, some of which may have the potential to be life threatening.
-The side effects manifested by weight loss drugs should not be ignored.
+Diet pills have trisks and side effects, some of which may be life-threatening.
+You should not ignore any side effects from taking weight loss drugs.
 If you are taking diet or weight loss pills and you experience any of these symptoms, please consider discontinuing use immediately and speaking with your doctor about a better option:

 - Increased blood pressure